universal-automata/liblevenshtein-java/README.md

 ### Minimum Java Version

-liblevenshtein has been developed against Java >= 1.8.
+liblevenshtein has been developed against Java &ge; 1.8.
 It will not work with prior versions.

 #### Installation